Stocks Recover Early Losses After More Grim Jobs News

-U.S. stocks recovered their morning losses on Thursday to trade mostly higher in the afternoon.
-Recent optimism about a gradual reopening of the economy has met new concerns about tensions between the U.S. and China and the ability of Congress to reach a compromise on a fiscal support bill.
+U.S. stocks recovered their morning losses on Thursday to trade higher in the afternoon.
+Recent optimism about a gradual reopening of the economy has met new concerns about tensions between the U.S. and China and the ability of Congress to reach a compromise on a fiscal support bill, and stocks spent the morning in negative territory.
+But by the closing hour of trading on Thursday, a rally in financials shares was leading the market higher.

 The latest downbeat news about job losses stemming from the coronavirus pandemic on Thursday morning underlined the still-deteriorating state of the economy.